 Eventually, the energy transitions from manifestation back to potential again and we enter the Fallow Time, a kind of stasis as we wait for the planting cycle to begin anew.

 The High Days/Sabbats

 The New Year: We leave the Fallow Time when the risk of frost is over and the first green shoots of spring appear.
 The specific date changes depending on your area, so pay attention!
-This is the official start of the year and is a great time to make personal/household offerings in thanks (this doesn’t feel like a big community-type ritual day for me).
-For those utilizing them, this is a fab day to light a flame symbolizing that the year has once more begun, as promised by the Winter Solstice (more on that below).
-If you’re in an area with a long winter, this can be privately celebrated the day before Candlemas to help maintain the progression of the other days.
+This is the official start of the year and is a great time to make personal/household offerings in thanks (this doesn’t feel like a big community-type ritual day for me) and/or do some purification rituals on our homes and ourselves.
+That way everyone and everything is clean and shiny for the new year.

 Candlemas: Finally!
 It’s officially spring!
 Time to party, baby!
 It’s still early spring, mind you, but we’ll take it.
 The early Celts, from whom we get this specific holiday, celebrated it as the day ewes began to lactate in preparation of spring births.
 Romans honored it as a shepherd’s holiday, too.
 This is also when particularly hardy plants can be planted, ones that won’t be adversely affected by potentially late frosts.
 Since it’s not tied to any specific celestial occurrence it’s entirely likely this holiday was celebrated on different dates by different communities, depending on when the milk actually began flowing.